-At December 31, 2021, Infotel directly held 100% of the capital of its French subsidiary Infotel Conseil, 65% of its French subsidiary OAIO, 51% of its UK subsidiary Infotel UK Consulting Ltd and 100% of its other foreign subsidiaries.
+At December 31, 2022, Infotel directly held 100% of the capital of its French subsidiary Infotel Conseil, 65% of its French subsidiary OAIO, 51% of its UK subsidiary Infotel UK Consulting Ltd and 100% of its other foreign subsidiaries.
 Infotel Conseil wholly owns Coach'IS, a company that wholly owns Collaboractif Portail Services.
+The UK subsidiary Infotel UK Consulting Ltd also owns 99.9% of the Indian subsidiary Smurk IT India Private Ltd.

-The scope of the Group, as well as the percentages of control and interest are described on page 116 in section 18.2.6.6 "Statement of Facts and Scope of Consolidation".
+The scope of the Group, as well as the percentages of control and interest are described on page 122 in section 18.2.6.6 "Statement of Facts and Scope of Consolidation".